hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/firefox/extentions/test_extention - Copy/borderify.md

 **Relationship to Other Parts of the Project:**

-This script is likely part of a test or demonstration and doesn't interact with other parts of a larger project structure, given its simplicity.
+This script is likely part of a test or demonStartion and doesn't interact with other parts of a larger project structure, given its simplicity.
 It primarily manipulates the browser's current HTML document.

 **Overall:**